EGI-Foundation/puppet-wn/README.md

 ## puppet-wn module

-This is the puppet-wn module, it configures the wn middleware in addition to users and VOMS
+This is the puppet-wn module, it installs the wn middleware and configure users and VOMS

 ## Dependencies
 The Module depends on: